 Plans and prices

 T-Mobile hasn’t made details on plans and prices for 5G connectivity public.
 However, in a recent interview with PCMag, T-Mobile’s T-Mobile’s chief technology officer Neville Ray says that all of its 5G plans will include unlimited data.
 In addition, the 5G plans won’t cost most than the carrier’s current unlimited plans.
 That means the cheapest plan should cost no more than $70 a month for a single line.
 The 5G plans will also stay the same as T-Mobile’s standard unlimited plans for the next three years, in terms of price.

 The company also intends to provide in-home broadband service under the New T-Mobile banner to compete with Charter, Comcast, and Verizon.
 Initially, download speeds will average 100Mbps to over 90 percent of the U.S. population, and over half of all U.S. households will be able to access the service by 2024.
 T-Mobile expects to sign up 9.5 million users for its Home Internet service by 2024.
 More specifically, T-Mobile says the service will cover 64 percent of Charter’s territory and 68 percent of Comcast’s territory by 2024.

 If a household wants to sign up for T-Mobile Home Internet, they will be shipped a T-Mobile In Home Router, which can be set up by the use with the use of a mobile app.
 That means no “cable guy” will be installing the service; you will do it yourself.

-T-Mobile will launch a pilot program for its Home Network service sometime in the near future, but using the current 4G network and a 4G home routers.
+T-Mobile has launched a pilot program for its Home Network service but using the current 4G network and a 4G home routers.
 If you are picked to be part of the pilot program, you will the router for free.
 When the T-Mobile Sprint merger is completed, that router will get an upgrade so it can access the carrier’s 5G network.
 T-Mobile claims that its lower prices, plus a free router, will save current broadband customers up to$13 billion a year by 2024.

 Other things we know